laurajunco/superhi-foundation/week-2/notes.md

 ### Navigation hovers and max widths

-- mobile browsing has alost overtaken desktop browsing
+- Mobile browsing has almost overtaken desktop browsing
-- responsive design is building with a flexible mindset
+- Responsive design is building with a flexible mindset
-- use of fluid containers
+- Use of fluid containers

+### Making our website responsive

+- **Media queries:** Are ways for us to write CSS that gets applied only at certain screen widths.
+- The mobile screen is very tall and narrower
+- They lets us decide **when** we want to change things on our page**

+- block elements: stack on top of each other
+- inline elements: anchor tags, span tags stack side by side.
+- cssreference.io